 What Are the Different Forms of Heroin?

-The different forms of heroin according to DEA in its National Drug Threat Assessment 2024 lists the distinct forms in which heroin exists, spotlighting their characteristics and method of use as listed, viz:
+Here are the different forms of heroin according to DEA in its National Drug Threat Assessment 2024 are below:

 What Are the Different Slang Names for Heroin?